astroidex/foss4g-europe-2018-workshop-postgresql-postgis-for-beginners-aemde/foss4g-europe-2018-workshop-postgresql-postgis-for-beginners-aemde.md

 ## PostGIS

 * Extension for PostgreSQL
+* let PostGIS do the work - not your Desktop GIS
 * Follows standard - OGC Simple Feature Spezification for SQL and OGC ISO SQL/MM Spezification
 * Provides many spatial functions
 * Widly supported by other programs